uazgraduatecollege/azgrad-drupal-ldap/ldap_user/README.developers.txt

 ------------
 4.A.
-Server Level: Does an ldap server configuration support provisioning? ldapUserConf::drupalAcctProvisionServer = <sid> | LdapUserConf::$noServerSID;  // servers used for to drupal acct provisioning ldapUserConf::ldapEntryProvisionServer =  <sid> | LdapUserConf::$noServerSID;  // servers used for provisioning to ldap
+Server Level: Does an ldap server configuration support provisioning? ldapUserConf::drupalAcctProvisionServer = <sid> | LdapConfiguration::$noServerSID;  // servers used for to drupal acct provisioning ldapUserConf::ldapEntryProvisionServer =  <sid> | LdapConfiguration::$noServerSID;  // servers used for provisioning to ldap

 This is directly configured at config/people/ldap/user